Undergraduate Catalog

 Štĕpán Šimek.
 Professor of theatre.
 Acting, Directing, Classical Theatre and Drama, European Drama, Contemporary East European Theatre, Translation.
 MFA 1995 University of Washington.
 BA 1991 San Francisco State University.

 Susan DeWitt Smith.
-Associate professor of music and department chair, director of piano.
+Associate professor of music.
 Piano, Theory.
 DMA 1992 Eastman School of Music.
 MM 1985 San Francisco Conservatory of Music.
 BA 1984 Dartmouth College.

 Jessica D. Starling.
-Associate professor of religious studies and department chair.
+Professor of religious studies.
 East Asian Religions, Buddhism.
 PhD 2012, MA 2006 University of Virginia.
 BA 2000 Guilford College.

 Bruce Suttmeier.
-Dean of the College of Arts and Sciences, associate professor of Japanese.
+Associate professor of Japanese.
 Japanese Language, Contemporary Japanese Literature.
 PhD 2002, AM 1994 Stanford University.
 BS 1991 University of Rochester.

 Mary Szybist.
 Morgan S. Odell Professor of Humanities.
 Modern Poetry, Poetry Writing.
 MFA 1996 University of Iowa.
 MT 1994, BA 1992 University of Virginia.